Game balance: Dominant strategies

 A dominant strategy is a strategy that is always the most likely to lead to success, making it objectively the best strategy.
 This therefore renders all related decisions meaningless.
 Even if a strategy does not always win, but clearly is the best, it can be called (almost) dominant.
-Dominant strategies damage games and should strongly be avoided.
+Dominant strategies damage games and should strongly be avoided when possible.
 However, there is no objective border when a slightly better strategy becomes dominant.

 Metagame

 Metagame describes a game around the actual game, including discussions, like in forums, interactions between players, e.g. on local tournaments, but also the influence of extrinsic factors like finances.
 The “Meta”, as it is also called, can act as a self-balancing force, since counters to popular strategies become widely known and lead to players changing their play behavior appropriately.
 This self-balancing force should not prevent developers from intervening in extreme cases of imbalance though.